hibooboo2/docker-machine-ranch/README.md

     --digitalocean ${DIGITALOCEAN_ACCESS_TOKEN}  Launch vms using Digital Ocean.
         This flag cannot be used with -C -c -M or -M.

+    -T | --validation-tests Run the validation tests.
+        This will use buildmaster to run the validation tests on the cluster.

 Example usage: